spenser-millburn/gptalchemy/README.md

    - Usage: `gptrefactor "Refactor prompt"`

 4. **gptask**:
-   - Executes a GPT prompt based on the current project context.
+   - Ask gpt about anything in the current directory or its children.
    - Usage: `gptask "Your prompt"`

 5. **gptsuggest**: